jmbowman/portabase/README.rst

   (http://beecrypt.sourceforge.net/)
 - A modified version of the calculator widget from KMyMoney (https://kmymoney.org/)
-- A modified version of QtActionBar (https://github.com/mbnoimi/QtActionBar) for the Android release
+- QtActionBar (https://github.com/mbnoimi/QtActionBar) for the Android release

 Additional software is used to package PortaBase on its various platforms: